MechamJonathan/riff_generator/README.md

-# Simple Metal Riff Generator
+# Guitar Riff Generator
-A Python application that generates custom heavy metal guitar riffs in tablature format.
-Users can specify the scale, tuning, and other parameters to create unique riffs.
+A Python application that generates custom guitar riffs in tablature format.
+Users can specify the scale and tuning to create unique riffs.
 The project also includes functionality to save riffs to a folder for future reference.

 ## Why
-The Simple Metal Riff Generator was created out of a love for heavy metal music and the desire to help guitarists of all levels easily generate unique riffs.
+The Riff Generator was created out of a love for rock music and the desire to help guitarists of all levels easily generate unique riff ideas.
 Whether you're a beginner looking for inspiration or an experienced guitarist needing fresh ideas, this tool gives you the ability to explore different scales, tunings, and rhythms quickly.
-It also provides a simple way to save your riffs, allowing you to keep track of your progress or build on ideas over time.
-The goal is to make riff creation fun, flexible, and accessible for everyone who loves metal music and guitar.
+It also provides a simple way to save your riffs.

 ## Features
 - Customizable Inputs: Choose the key, scale, and tuning for your riff.